ropensci/popler/README.md

 ------------------------------------------------------------------------

-Once you explored the metadata and decided which projects interest you, it's time to actually download the data!
-Use `pplr_get_data()` to connect to the data base and download the raw data based on the criteria supplied.
+Once you explored the metadata and decided which projects interest you, it's time to actually download the data! `pplr_get_data()` connects to the data base and downloads the raw data based on the criteria supplied.
 Alternatively, if you're happy with the projects represented in the `browse` object you created earlier, you can simply pass that object to `pplr_get_data()`.
 Note that if your `browse` object contains 5 rows, `pplr_get_data()` will download 5 separate datasets.
 All objects created with `pplr_get_data()` inherit from `get_data` and `data.frame` classes.

 ``` r
 # create a browse object and use it to get data